codio-content/cs-intro-python-operators/.guides/content/Graded-exercise-1-86f5.md

-Use the interactive terminal on the left to answer the question below.
-Then, enter your final answer in the file below the terminal and click "Check It!" below.
+Start the Python interpreter and use it as a calculator to answer the question.
+Then, enter your answer and click "Check It!" below.

-{Check It!|assessment}(code-output-compare-348386203)
+{Check It!|assessment}(fill-in-the-blanks-3179500375)